Merimetso-Code/FreeRTOSSecurity/Exercise9.md

 }
 ```

+Once the students have created the application, then they should compile it and download onto the LPCXpresso55S69 board.
+Using the MCUXpresso debugger the students should check that the application is performing as expected.

 # Tips and Hints
 Information and help on programming in FreeRTOS can be found on the following links:
 * [The FreeRTOS API and User Manuals](https://www.freertos.org/Documentation/RTOS_book.html)